 These capabilities make the MPS™ a highly flexible sensor solution, attractive for a wide range of applications.

-The MPS™ sensor chip incorporates a patented array of frequency-differentiated microcantilevers with integrated piezoelectric sensing elements that provide electrical actuation and sensing of resonance frequency.
-Resonance frequency is proportional to sensor mass.
-Monitoring the resonance is therefore a highly sensitive way of measuring very small masses (picogram-level) of adsorbed analyte.
+The chip incorporates a patented array of microcantilevers with integrated piezoelectric sensing elements that provide electrical actuation and sensing of resonance frequency.
+Monitoring resonance is a highly sensitive way to measure very small masses of adsorbed analyte.
 The unique piezoelectric configuration of the MPS™ allows an array of sensors to be electrically monitored in a low-cost, robust fashion rather than using an optical readout (which is more common but more expensive and less robust).

 All MPS™ sensors have built-in resistive heaters, used for an assortment of thermal analyses (e.g. Differential Scanning Calorimetry) and also for cleaning each sensor after processing a sample.
 When necessary, these resistors also enable temperature and flow compensation in order to minimize sensor noise and drift and further enhance sensitivity.